 However, I think I would find less issue with the long nail length if my base color was more full-coverage instead of completely clear.
 "Nail length can be short or long," says Julie.
 "The important thing is that the base color — usually milky white or pink — has enough coverage to hide the natural smile line, where the pink nail bed and white free edge meet."

 So tl;dr: if you have a longer natural nail, make sure you use a base color in a milky white or creamy nude, which will even out the tone of your nail bed.
 If the polish is too sheer or translucent (in my case), you'll be able to see the underside of your nail up close.
-You'll mitigate this issue altogether if your nails are short, which makes this kind of the ideal nail art for short nails.
+You'll mitigate this issue altogether if your nails are short.

 As for the tip, I went for classic white.
 However, you can do any color you want.
 Both Julie and Glass say that their favorite iteration of the design is a micro French with a black tip instead of a white.
-Next time, I might do a dark brown.
+Next time, I might do a white nail with a yellow micro French tip (like the picture above).

 How to DIY a micro French manicure